samchenghowing/Web-Study-Platform-with-GenAI-Stack/readme.md

 - UI: choose tags, run import, see progress, some stats of data in the database
 - Load high ranked questions (regardless of tags) to support the ticket generation feature of App 1.

+### - User code submission
+Security Considerations (TODO: Run in docker)
+- Sandboxing: Ensure the sandboxed environment is isolated and has limited permissions.
+- Resource Limits: Set limits on CPU and memory usage to prevent abuse.
+- Validation: Perform thorough validation of user input and code.

 This application built separate from the back-end code using React.
 The auto-reload on changes are instant using the Docker watch `sync` config.